gchurch/WebsiteBlocker/README.md

 [![Edge Add-ons](images/edge/badge.png)](https://microsoftedge.microsoft.com/addons/detail/simple-website-blocker/fbjngbafdijlfccooomdapgfebnlnicj)
 [![Chrome Web Store](images/chrome/chrome_web_store_available.png)](https://chrome.google.com/webstore/detail/website-blocker/pohdmcmfjhjnocjjhoobmhbgonebakad)

-There are similar extensions on the Chrome Web Store, but a lot of them require the permission 'Read and change all your data on the websites your visit'.
+There are similar extensions on the extension stores, but a lot of them require the permission 'Read and change all your data on the websites your visit'.
 This permission is a bit alarming, so I decided to implement my own extension which requires minimal permissions.
 The only permission this extension requires is 'Block content on any page you visit'.

 ## Technical Details